 The life cycle of this infrequently occurring parasite is still not completely known.
-It is assumed that these mites are permanent parasites of the nasal cavities and paranasal sinuses, especially the ethmoid.
+It is assumed that these mites are permanent parasites of the nasal cavities and paranasal sinuses, especially the ethmoid of only dogs.
 The adults are visible macroscopically and the females reach a length of 1-1.5 mm and a width of 0.6-0.9 mm.